n0-b-dy/dev-logs/README.md

 #### 04-27-2024.

 - So, after some thinking Web development is great, but if I am to go back to school I might as well get the cert in networking with an employment concentration of cyber security.
 That should be enough to get me started.
-I mean that was the end goal.
+I will continue web development just because of interests but I will slow down and switch gears into python and cybersec.
+I mean that was the end goal anyways.